JokeD/Treend_test/README.md

 Test was made with symfony fmk and DDD aproach.
 Requirements: Docker , Docker Compose
-The persitence infrastructure is sqlite
+The persitence infrastructure is mysql
 All the infra (Docker image etc..) is inside the ops folder.

 ## Installation